whatsupmailbox/whatsupmailbox.github.io/_posts/2015-07-29-Oui-Please-Subscription-Box-1.4-July-2015-Review-Coupon.md

 <p><center><img src='/images/OuiPlease14Sothys.jpg'></center></p>
 <DL>
 <DT><a href="http://www.skin-beauty.com/sothys-medium-tanning-body-lotion.html" target="_blank">Sothys Cellu-guard Tanning Body Lotion SPF 20</a></DT>
-<DD>Stated Value $50 (current price $52)</DD>
+<DD>Value $52</DD>
 </DL>

-<p>This was undervalued slightly which is a pleasant surprise.
-Unfortuntaely I don't really use tanning lotions since I'm already quite tan myself thanks to my love of snorkeling and swimming.
+<p>The Sothys product listed in the catalog magazine was a different type, it was an SPF 30 sunscreen and I got a tanning lotion instead.
+Unfortunately I don't really use tanning lotions since I'm already quite tan myself thanks to my love of snorkeling and swimming.
 Also, I didn't really see an expiration date, but it does state a 9-month expectancy once it's opened, so keep note on that.</p>
 <br>

 <p><center><img src='/images/OuiPlease14BodyBalm1.jpg'></center></p>